The Complete Guide to Leg Waxing

 How to Wax Legs Professionally

-For a complete visual step by step guide for how to wax legs, check out licensed esthetician, Crystal Quattrone’s professional leg wax walk-through.
+For a complete visual step-by-step guide on how to wax legs, check out licensed esthetician Crystal Quattrone’s professional leg wax walk-through.

 Post Leg Waxing Care

 Following a professional or at-home waxing, it’s normal to experience slight redness, irritation, or inflammation throughout the freshly waxed area.
 If you experience this sort of irritation, you might wonder how to make legs smooth after waxing, but the solution is very simple.
 Skin is easily soothed by practicing proper post-wax care.

 By using products like Starpil’s Post Wax Oil and Post Wax Lotion, which are made especially for regenerating cell growth and delaying hair growth while soothing, hydrating, and moisturizing freshly waxed skin, you can ensure that your skin will be nourished and in top shape following your service.
 Massage these products into the skin following your wax to enhance both your results and your skin’s protection from irritation and ingrown hairs.

 When it comes to waxing legs at home, the most important steps in the process are practicing proper pre and post waxing care, and making sure to follow proper instruction both in regards to the use of your wax, no matter what type, as well as the process of waxing itself.
 By making sure you’re following the proper process, you can ensure success for yourself, and make sure your legs are kept happy and healthy as well.

 When you’re able to practice waxing at home, it can be easy to be tempted to wax more than you should, or more than is healthy for your skin.
 How often to wax legs all depends on your skin type, hair type, and hair growth.
 So how long does leg hair have to be to wax?
 In most cases, you’ll want your leg hair to ideally be at least a quarter inch long to make sure that hair can really be taken out by the root.